iamSShan/machine_learning_algorithms/supervised/naiveBayes/README.md

 	- P(A|B) is posterior probability, P(B|A) is likelihood, P(B) is marginal probability, P(A) is called prior probability

+- Prior probability represents what is originally believed before new evidence is introduced, and posterior probability takes this new information into account.

 - If more than one features are given and we need to use naive bayes classifier, then we will use same formula: P(A|B) = ( P(B|A) * P(A) ) / P(B)
 - Let' say features are x1, x2, x3, xn and we need to find P(y|x1,x2,x3,...xn)